Knee, Hip, Shoulder and Ankle Joint Replacement

 We provide patients that participate in the pre-operative class with a pre-operative guidebook that is used as a communication tool for patients, physicians, physical and occupational therapists and nurses.
 It is designed to educate you so that you know:

 Remember, this is just a guide.
 Keep your guidebook as a handy reference for at least the first year after your surgery.
 Your care team may add to or change any of the recommendations.
 Always use their recommendation first and ask questions if you are unsure of any information.

-The MemorialCare Joint Replacement Center at Long Beach Medical Center is recognized by The Joint Commission for excellence in hip and knee replacement surgeries.
+We are recognized by U.S. News & World Report as a high-performing hospital for knee and hip replacements.
 The MemorialCare Joint Replacement Center is constantly measuring patient outcomes against national standards.

-*National average data comes from Healthcare Cost and Utilization Project (HCUP) database 2016 (most recent public data)
+*National average data comes from Healthcare Outcomes Performance Company's database 2020 (most recent public data)

 2 Total Results

 Degenerative joint diseases (DJDs) are chronic conditions often resulting in pain and the loss of an active lifestyle and quality of life.
 There are different types of DJD that can affect the hip, see "Types" below: